Sleighs/chat-plus/README.md

 Access the options menu by clicking the extension icon in the browser toolbar .

-**Username Mentions** - Mentions with your username will be highlighted.
+**Highlighted Mentions** - Mentions with your username will be highlighted as they come.

 **Username Tagging** - Type "@" to view a user list popup while logged in.
 Click a username in the list to add it to the chat message.